 Why Kochi Metro

-- Ministry of Urban Development predicts an average city speed of 6 to 8 kmph by 2030, which is the speed of a morning walker, if urban transport is not properly planned and developed now.
+- Ministry of Housing and Urban Affairs (MoHUA) predicts an average city speed of 6 to 8 kmph by 2030, which is the speed of a morning walker if urban transport is not properly planned and developed now.

 - Gridlocks and congestion are routine now; they result in wastage of manpower, fossil fuels, increase pollution and act as dampeners to economic development.